Louisville tops No. 19 Virginia Tech 73-71 in ACC showdown

 Virginia Tech hosts Notre Dame on Sunday night in the first of two games in three days.
 No. 21 Duke visits on Tuesday.

-Louisville plays next Wednesday (1/13) at Wake Forest after Saturday’s scheduled game against Georgia Tech was postponed following positive tests within the Yellow Jackets’ program..
+Louisville plays next Wednesday (Jan.
+13) at Wake Forest after the ACC postponed Saturday’s scheduled home game against Georgia Tech following positive tests and quarantining within the Yellow Jackets’ program.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25